Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

   * ```getSchemaForResultSet``` for rows reading through the given ResultSet
   * ```getSchemaForAllSqlTables``` for all non-system tables

+**NOTE:** This is an experimental module and for now, we only support four databases: MariaDB, MySQL, PostgreSQL, and SQLite.

+Additionally, support for JSON and date-time types is limited.
+Please take this into consideration when using these functions.

 ## Getting started with reading from SQL database